-Throughout the rest of the winter and into the spring and summer, the UN mobilized a diverse set of resources to understand and combat the pandemic.
-The effort, led by UN Secretary-General António Guterres and WHO, emphasized the need for countries to act in concert and outlined ways to suppress transmission of the virus, safeguard people’s lives and their livelihoods, and learn from the crisis to build back.
+Throughout 2020 and 2021, the UN mobilized a diverse set of resources to understand and combat the pandemic.
+The effort, led by the UN Secretary-General António Guterres and WHO, emphasized the need for countries to act in concert and outlined ways to suppress transmission of the virus, safeguard people’s lives and their livelihoods, and learn from the crisis.
 As Guterres said, COVID-19 “is more than a health crisis.
 It is a human crisis.”